mgwebb/started-apps/README.md

 ![](screenshots/new.png?raw=true)

-If you want to see all apps, but still easily tell which are actually started use 'cf sa -x'.
+If you want to see all apps, but still easily tell which are actually started use 'cf sa -a'.
 ![](screenshots/new_show_all.png?raw=true)